apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 We choose to use events of type ObsEvent to communicate between Processing Elements.
 The event is immutable and can only be created using the constructor.
 The fields are:

-* _obsVector_ is the observation vecotr.
+* _obsVector_ is the observation vector.
 The size of the float array should be the same for all the vectors.
-* _distance_ is the euclidean distance between the vector and the centroid.
+* _distance_ is the Euclidean distance between the vector and the centroid.
-* _index_ is a unique identifider for the event.
+* _index_ is a unique identifier for the event.
 * _classId_ is the true class for the vector as it was labeled in the original data set.
 * _hypId_ is the hypothesized class for the vector after using the classification algorithm.
 * _isTraining_ is a boolean to differentiate between train and test modes.